luizparente/notebook/README.md

-# Notebook - A Professional Text Editor
+# Notebook - A Minimalistic (and Vibe-Coded) Text Editor

-A simple yet powerful notebook clone built in C with GTK3, following SOLID principles and professional software architecture patterns.
+A simple yet powerful notebook clone built in C with GTK3.

 ## Features